macbuse/WRITING/life.md

 scrap of life in a matter of weeks had paralysed the fearless economies of the free world.

 Nothing could be the same again.
 So they chanted.
-We should forget their errors of the past, not merely forgive them but forget.
-Together we were going to a better place, a new world where the most vulnerable would still be with us.
+We must forget their errors of the past.
+Not merely forgive them but forget, wipe them clean.
+Then together we would be going to a better place, a new world where the most vulnerable would still be with us.
 Well at least for the handful of months that fate might have allotted them given their advanced years.
 Those most vulnerable, a peculiar almost Dickensian phrase,